How to Build an Online Community

 Online community building requires the right platform.
 Just as you scoured high and low for the best platform to sell your online courses, you should dedicate as much time to finding a platform for your community.

-There are a few pointers to keep in mind when selecting a community platform.
 For starters, does it fit into your budget?
 Some platforms, like Facebook Groups, are available for free, but you can only communicate with those who have Facebook profiles.
+That can be rather limiting in some community contexts.

-The final consideration is the most important, and that’s scalability.
 Your online community is small now, but it won’t be forever.
 What happens when you have 500 members?
 1,000?
 5,000?
 Can your platform support that many members, or would you be forced to switch?

 If you have to change platforms as your community grows, you risk losing some members forever as the community fractures during the migration.

-Step 3 – Build Members
+Step 3 – Grow Members

 There’s a framework known as the Social Identity Cycle that suggests the only way for a community to succeed is by community and member values aligning, members having many ways to participate (and the encouragement to do so), and some form of reward for engaging.